 The Department on Disability provides information and referral services for children and adults with disabilities, their families, and caregivers.
 Constituent callers are connected to Information and Referral Specialists who conduct a needs assessment for the immediate crisis and underlying barriers ... (see full description)

-No-Drugs-Down-the-Drain (N3D) is a public education outreach campaign to reduce the disposal of waste medication to the sewer stream and minimize the potential for health risks and impacts on the environment.
+No-Drugs-Down-the-Drain (N3D) is a public education outreach campaign to reduce the disposal of waste medication to the sewer system and minimize the potential for health risks and impacts on the environment.
 The Industrial Waste Management Division (IWMD) provides pharmaceutical fact sheets that ... (see full description)

 The California Public Utilities Commission (CPUC) is the sole franchising authority for cable video TV franchises in California.
 The U.S Justice Department and Federal Communications Commission reviews and approves the proposed merger of Time Warner Cable with Comcast.
 You can call the Federal ... (see full description)